 The saints will come as saviors and deliverers to the righteous nations of the earth:

-And saviours [deliverers] shall come up on mount Zion to judge the mount of Esau; and the kingdom shall be the Lord’s.
+Then saviors [deliverers] shall come to Mount Zion to judge the mountains of Esau [works of the flesh], and the kingdom shall be the LORD’s.
 (Obadiah 1:21)

 The saints will restore the earth: